jschobben/colorscad/README.md

 ColorSCAD
 =========
-This script helps with exporting an OpenSCAD model to AMF format, with color information preserved.
+This script helps with exporting an OpenSCAD model to AMF or 3MF format, with color information preserved.
 The colors are simply assigned using OpenSCAD's color() statement, so generally speaking the output will look like the preview (F5) view in OpenSCAD.

-It should work with OpenSCAD version 2015.03, but was mostly tested on 2019.05.
+AMF export should work with OpenSCAD version 2015.03, but was mostly tested on 2019.05.
+3MF export requires version 2019.05 or newer, and also requires some preparation steps (compilation).

 Usage
 -----
 ./colorscad.sh <\input scad file\> \<output file\> [MAX_PARALLEL_JOBS]

-The output file must not yet exist, and must have as extension '.amf'.
+The output file must not yet exist, and must have as extension either '.amf' or '.3mf'.
 MAX_PARALLEL_JOBS defaults to 8, reduce if you're low on RAM.

 How it works
 ------------
 First, the model is analysed to find out which colors (RGBA values) it uses.
-Then, OpenSCAD is used to generate an .amf file for each color, containing only geometry with that color.
-Finally, all per-color .amf files are combined, with color info added.
+Then, OpenSCAD is used to generate an intermediate .amf or .3mf file for each color, containing only geometry with that color.
+Finally, all per-color intermediate files are combined, with color info added.

 Or, in a bit more detail:
 1) Convert the model to .csg format, mostly to resolve the various ways color() can be used into r/g/b/a parameters.